Veluthil/Veluthil/README.md

 <div align="center">
 <h1>Hey there, I'm Martyna.</h1>
-  <h3>I'm a self-taught Python Developer with a passion for coding, DevOps and cybersecurity (and also a huge love for a good cup of coffee).
-I enjoy creating aesthetic and well-designed applications that are not only functional but also visually appealing.</h3>
+  <h3>I am a self-taught Python Developer driven by a deep passion for coding and fueled by the perfect cup of coffee.
+I take great pleasure in crafting aesthetically pleasing and well-designed applications.
+Alongside my coding journey, I am enthusiastic about exploring the realms of cybersecurity and DevOps, constantly expanding my knowledge in these areas.</h3>
 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=Veluthil&style=flat-square&color=green" alt="Veluthil's Profile Views"/>
 </div>